saumethan/Bus-Tracker/readme.md

 - Add bus route names onto markers
 - when you double click on route route disappears and nothing happens
 - Auto updating user locations
+- When you click on a bus stop the tool tip for every bus spot shows the name of the clicked bus stop

 # Contributors